 Guidance

-Management IT topic Cybersecurity
+Governance IT topic Cybersecurity

-MGT-CYBER-1.1a The scope description should include the context of the cybersecurity management system considering: business activities, product and/or services that are potentially impacted by cyber risks; its relation with other entities that operate in the same cyberspace for which the organization is dependent regarding its own continuity and protection of assets and resources; applicable law and specific regulatory requirements; the intended readers of the report; disclaimer: cyberspace is constantly evolving and a complex environment with public components and other people and entities attached.
+GOV-CYBER-1.1a The scope description should include the context of the cybersecurity management system considering: business activities, product and/or services that are potentially impacted by cyber risks; its relation with other entities that operate in the same cyberspace for which the organization is dependent regarding its own continuity and protection of assets and resources; applicable law and specific regulatory requirements; the intended readers of the report; A disclaimer could be stated that cyberspace is constantly evolving and a complex environment with public components and other people and entities attached.
+This is contextual for the report

-MGT- CYBER-1.1b The reporting organization could describe the integration of the cybersecurity with the information security in the organization considering:

-top management approval;

-scope including limitations and exclusions; communication with relevant business partners; documented cybersecurity management policy; reviewed in conjunction with the enterprise information security and (IT) continuity management policy and planning.
-MGT- CYBER-1.1c The reporting organization could describe the cybersecurity policy and plan considering: accountability for the cybersecurity management; current cyber risk posture; resource availability in terms of timely, quality and quantity; awareness and training; testing the effectiveness; potential costs and benefits; technological limitations and/or opportunities; involved business partners and (security) service providers; identified regulatory obligations.
-MGT- CYBER-1.1d The reporting organization could report the results from analyzing the monitoring information regarding protection safeguards, detecting potential cyber risk events, responses to occurred incidents and executed recoveries regarding points of improvement and which of them have been implemented in the reporting period.
-MGT- CYBER-1.2a The reporting organization should describe the integration of the cyber risk management in the enterprise risk management process in addition to Management of IT topics 1.2 considering: determined critical IT; (cyber related) threats and vulnerabilities; results from impact analysis; cyber risk monitoring; options for protection, resilience, recovery and restoration; risk responses; role and responsibilities in the demand and supply chain; maintaining sufficient IT cybersecurity skills and knowledge legal and regulatory requirements regarding cybersecurity and cyber risk management including civil liberties obligations MGT- CYBER-1.2b The reporting organization could describe the goals and the changes in cyber risks, and/or cybersecurity management, compared to the former reporting period considering: identification of new critical IT; new identified threats;

-potential impacts of identified threats for critical IT; the organization's risk appetite; technical requirements (segmentation, back-up, encryption, outsourced etc.).
-MGT- CYBER-1.2c The reporting organization could also report about: the interaction with the public authorities regarding occurred cybersecurity events and the follow-up by the reporting organization;
+presented at a certain date while developments might have unforeseen impact at reporting date.
+GOV-CYBER-1.1b The reporting organization could describe the integration of the cybersecurity with the information security in the organization considering: • top management approval; • scope including limitations and exclusions; • communication with relevant business partners ; • documented cybersecurity management policy; • reviewed in conjunction with the enterprise information security and (IT) continuity management policy and planning.
+GOV-CYBER-1.1c The reporting organization could describe the cybersecurity policy and plan considering: accountability for the cybersecurity management; current cyber risk posture; resource availability in terms of timely, quality and quantity; awareness and training; testing the effectiveness of the cybersecurity management; potential costs and benefits; technological limitations and/or opportunities; involved business partners and (security) service providers; identified regulatory obligations.
+GOV-CYBER-1.1d The reporting organization could report the results from analyzing the monitoring information regarding protection safeguards, detecting potential cyber risk events, responses to occurred incidents and executed recoveries regarding points of improvement and which of them have been implemented in the reporting period .
+GOV-CYBER-1.2a The reporting organization should describe the integration of the cyber risk management in the enterprise risk management process in addition to Governance of IT topics 1.2 considering: determined critical IT; (cyber related) threats and vulnerabilities; results from impact analysis; monitoring the development of identified cyber risks; options for protection, resilience, recovery and restoration; risk responses; role and responsibilities in the demand and supply chain; maintaining sufficient IT cybersecurity skills and knowledge legal and regulatory requirements regarding cybersecurity and cyber risk management including civil liberties obligations GOV-CYBER-1.2b The reporting organization could describe the goals and the changes in cyber risks, and/or cybersecurity management, compared to the former reporting period considering: • identification of new critical IT; • new identified threats; • potential impacts of identified threats for critical IT; • detection of potential threats; • responses to incidents; • recovery from incidents; • the organization's risk appetite; • technical requirements (segmentation, back-up, encryption, outsourced IT); • identity and access policies GOV-CYBER-1.2c The reporting organization could also report about: the interaction with the public authorities regarding occurred cybersecurity events and the follow-up by the reporting organization;